-Amazon wants to run its own coronavirus test on workers
+Amazon developing coronavirus testing lab for workers

 The e-commerce giant has begun assembling the equipment needed to build a facility and said in a blog post Thursday that it hopes to “start testing small numbers of our front line employees soon.”
-Amazon described the lab as “incremental testing capacity,” relative to what governments might set up.
+Amazon says it has started to develop “incremental testing capacity,” relative to what governments might set up.

 Amazon acknowledged that its effort might not be ready before the coronavirus outbreak subsides.